cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 ```

 The pipeline will use a GitHub secret that has a kubeconfig to access the
-green reviews cluster.
-The deploy step in the pipeline will wait for the newly
-created flux resources to be reconciled before proceeding to the run step.
+green reviews cluster and the manifests will be applied using `kubectl apply -f`.

+We then need to wait for the flux resources to be reconciled.
+This is done
+using `kubectl wait` and by waiting for all kustomization or helmrelease
+resources in the target namespace e.g. `falco` to be ready.

 We will use [concurrency](https://docs.github.com/en/actions/using-jobs/using-concurrency)
 to only allow a single execution of the pipeline at any one time.